-Even though cannabis is regulated in Canada, it doesn't mean all cannabis is legal and safe.
-If you meet the legal age requirement set by your province or territory and choose to consume it, you're responsible for knowing what is legal and what is not.
+Even though cannabis is regulated in Canada, it doesn't mean all cannabis is legal.
+If you meet the legal age requirement set by your province or territory and choose to consume it, you’re responsible for knowing what is legal and what is not.

-The Authorized Retailers List helps make this easier.
+The authorized retailers website helps make this easier.
 It connects you to legal cannabis products, seeds and plants in the province or territory in which you live or are visiting.

 Risks of illegal cannabis

 - Consuming illegal products could lead to adverse effects and other serious harms.
 Testing of illegal cannabis has found contaminants like pesticides and unacceptable levels of bacteria, lead and arsenic.

 - There is no guarantee the products you buy through illegal online retailers will arrive (i.e., the retailer may not ship them or they could be interdicted).

 - You expose yourself to fraud, identity theft or other financial crimes when you purchase from illegal online retailers because you’ re putting your personal information in the hands of criminals.